humanmade/block-editor-components/src/components/PostTypeCheck/README.md

 }
 ```

-Optionally, you can also specify fallback content to display, in case the current post type does not match the one specified:
+Optionally, you can also specify fallback content to display, in case the current post type does not match the one specified.

 ```js
 import { PostTypeCheck } from '@humanmade/block-editor-components';